woeiurkl/Garden-manage/README.md

 ## Installation
 1. Clone this project
-2. Write names of plants you want in 'name.txt'
+2. Write the names of plants you want in 'name.txt'
 3. Run the project